Quick and Easy Winding Ribbon Crochet Christmas Tree

 GAUGE AND SIZE

-Obviously the sizes will differ depending on your yarn, the amount of times you are winding and how wide you trees are.
+The sizes will differ depending on your yarn, the number of times you are winding, and how wide your trees are.

 For clarity and as a measurement for you: